 Words serve as signposts while compering.
 They are to be used sparingly.
 As King Solomon wrote: “The more the words, the less the meaning, and how does that profit anyone?”
 Therefore, a simple, direct, dignified style with words that come from the heart yet stimulating thought would set the tone for the day.

-Tips for Compering and You Too Can Compere! will get you started with compering, Tips for Compering 7 Great Songs of Christmas will give you real script and examples of compering, while this blog post will help you avoid some common as well as serious mistakes.
+Tips for Compering and 7 Tips to Compere Excellence! will get you started with compering, Tips for Compering 7 Great Songs of Christmas will give you real script and examples of compering, while this blog post will help you avoid some common as well as serious mistakes.

 #1.
 Once at college, a friend of mine at the end of a debate competition announced that our Professor would share his valuable ideas on the topic.
 It was a tense moment.
 For my friend had not informed our Professor that he would be asked to speak.
 And the auditorium was packed to full capacity.
 Anyway, our Professor spoke well as he is a great speaker.
 But later he called my friend and advised him quite strongly never to do this to another person.